-On September 4, 2018, in accordance with the MassDEP's approved sampling schedule, a water sample was collected from the East & Maple Street Well location for laboratory analysis for total coliform.
-The laboratory analytical results indicated the presence of coliform.
-Therefore, as previously discussed, a Level 1 Assessment was conducted which consisted of the analysis of a water sample for E. Coli bacteria and collection of a confirmatory sample on September 6, 2018 for analysis of coliform.
-The Level 1 Assessment confirmed the absence of E. Coli bacteria as well as the absence of total coliform in the sample collected on September 6, 2018.
+Tewksbury Hospital is committed to providing the best water quality available.
+However, Coliforms were found in one sample collected in 2019 and this was a warning of potential problems.
+Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other potentially harmful bacteria may be present.
+On March 19, 2019, in accordance with the MassDEP's approved sampling schedule, a water sample was collected from the East & Maple Street Well location for laboratory analysis for total coliform.
+The laboratory analytical results indicated the presence of Total Coliform.
+Therefore, as previously noted, a Level 1 Assessment was conducted which consisted of the analysis of a water sample for E. Coli bacteria and collection of a confirmatory sample on March 21, 2019 for analysis of coliform.
+The Level 1 Assessment confirmed the absence of E. Coli bacteria and indicated the absence of total coliform in the sample collected on March 21, 2019.
+All other Total Coliform and E. Coli samples collected during 2019 were negative.
 Tewksbury Hospital will continue to monitor the water supply for these contaminants in accordance with the schedule set forth by the MassDEP.